-Expatra has had a flood of emails from readers wanting to know about living across the Channel now Britain has formally left the European Union we take a look at the changes and what you need to do.
+Expatra has had a flood of emails from readers wanting to know about living in Europe after Brexit.
+Now Britain has formally left the European Union we take a look at the changes and what you need to do.

 - What happens now to the UK’s expats, after Brexit?